This article will review the best shoes to wear on a rowing machine.

 A flat-soled shoe has zero drop between the heel and the toe.
 These are ideal for rowing, allowing you to get a firmer hold on the footrests.
 Skating, wrestling, and deadlift shoes are designed with flat soles, so are all appropriate for rowing.

 If it wasn’t for the discomfort that comes from blisters and abrasions, barefoot rowing would be ideal.
 Barefoot-style shoes get you as close to being barefoot as possible while still giving you protection from the skin discomfort that comes with direct contact.
-There are a number of styles of barefoot shoes including:
+There are several styles of barefoot shoes including:

 - Finger shoes